kevlycoppers/ping-pong/README.md

 ## License
 Copyright (c)  Levi Hopkins
-Open source program, anyone can make changes to it.
+Open source program, anyone can make changes to it